 The camera hanging from her neck swung from side to side when she dodged a stupid jock who thought nothing about throwing a football down the hall to his equally stupid roommate.
 Danielle exhaled a curse as the projectile sailed over her head.
 No one thought to yell duck or anything helpful like that.

 She plastered herself against the wall and breathed.
-The jock hooted and the rest of the hall cheered as if a touched down was scored.
+The jock hooted and the rest of the hall cheered as if a touchdown was scored.
 College.
 She huffed.
 If she didn't need the education, she would have quit freshman year.

 When her heart stopped beating its way out of her chest, she pushed away from the wall and sprinted.
 Screw getting touched.
 She had more horrible things to worry about.